canonical/k8s-snap/docs/src/snap/howto/epa.md

 Create a pod that will run cyclictest tool with specific options:

-* -l 1000000: Sets the number of test iterations to 1 million.
+- `-l 1000000`: Sets the number of test iterations to 1 million.
-* -m: Measures the maximum latency.
+- `-m`: Measures the maximum latency.
-* -p 80: Sets the real-time scheduling priority to 80 (a high priority, typically used for real-time tasks).
+- `-p 80`: Sets the real-time scheduling priority to 80 (a high priority, typically used for real-time tasks).
-* -t 1: Specifies CPU core 1 to be used for the test.
+- `-t 1`: Specifies CPU core 1 to be used for the test.

 ```
 cat <<EOF | sudo k8s kubectl apply -f -